hanyujiangg/-Machine-Learning-Project-Instacart-Market-Basket-Analysis-/README.md

 ## Evaluation
 Evaluation metric used: Mean average precision (mAP)

+## Baseline
+The baseline is to use the most popular 10 products as recommendation, with an mAP value of 22%.

 ## Predict repurchased products using XGBoost
 ### Features
 - Total buy